Home > Investor Relations > Quarterly Financial Highlights

 Commentary

 Going forward, Parkway Life REIT will continue to focus on driving resilient returns backed by solid financial management.
 The healthcare industry will remain critically essential in a rapidly aging population with greater demand for better quality healthcare and aged care services.
-Parkway Life REIT's assets place it in a good position to benefit from the resilient growth of the healthcare industry in the Asia Pacific region.
+Parkway Life REIT's portfolio of assets place it in a good position to benefit from the resilient growth of the healthcare industry in the Asia Pacific region.